Utility-SOC/Roadmap/README.md

-# Roadmap
+# Roadmap # Davesec # Create Threat intelligence API for personal use
 Roadmap for Webapp goals, and and ideally documentation.

-Setup dev and pm environments
+# Setup dev environment
-    connect text editor to github

-Create Threat intelligence API
+# Custom ISO - Using the Tpotce projects fine work I intend to initially deploy a modified version of their sensor stack to a remote host, and the monitoring aspects (Principally the ELK stack) installed on a separate host.

+    Identify high value sensor modules
+    Disable third party telemetry
+    Minimize footprint

     Identify sensor requirements
-        Identify Hosts which provide DMZ and dedicated IP at lowest cost

-        identify which VPS size is appropriate for the sensor.
-And approximate bvandwidth use
+            Identify Hosts which provide DMZ and dedicated IP at lowest cost Identify which VPS size is appropriate for the sensor.
+And approximate bandwidth use Research hosting providers policies

-        research hosting providers policies.
-Custom ISO
-Identify parts of stock (tpotce) sensor which ship telemetry to tmobile and remove them

-forward all management ports over one of the dedicated management ports, whitelist it

-Disable all unnecessary open ports.
-Create additional port rules for low information ports
+            Identify best practices for shipping logs to minimize local node requirements